France announces tighter Covid restrictions amid Omicron surge

 Jean Castex told reporters the pandemic felt "like a film without an ending" as he unveiled the new measures at a news conference following a crisis cabinet meeting.

-Health minister Oliver Véran said the number of coronavirus infections were doubling every two days, warning of a "mega wave" of new cases.
+Health minister Olivier Véran said coronavirus infections were doubling every two days, warning of a "mega wave" of new cases.

 The new rules also include limits on outdoor public gatherings - which will be restricted to 5,000 people - and a ban on eating and drinking on long distance transport.